Bus & Rail Crowding Information

 Here's an example of how crowding information displays on BusETA.

 Metro wants to hear how our crowding information helped your ride.
-Please share your experience with us by using the Customer Service comment form and choosing Real-Time Crowding information.
+Please share your experience with us by using the Customer Service comment form.